davatorium/rofi/README.md

 ## DRun mode

-The desktop run mode allows the user to quickly search and launch an application from the *freedesktop.org* Desktop Entries.
-E.g. what is used by Desktop Environment to fill their launcher.
-It offers the following features:
+The desktop run mode allows users to quickly search and launch an application from the *freedesktop.org* Desktop Entries.
+These are used by most common Desktop Environments to populate launchers and menus.
+Drun mode features:

   - Favorites list, frequently used programs are sorted on top.
   - Auto starting terminal applications in a terminal.